The biclustering_wrapper() function runs the full

 (Consensus k-means clustering) Applies k-means

-clustering independently to rows (genomic features) and columns
+clustering independently to rows (genomic regions) and columns (CRF

 multiple k-means runs (controlled by row_repeats and